Cedartown, Georgia (album): Background

-Reception
+Critical reception

 The album peaked at #27 on the Billboard country albums chart, his fourth LP in a row that failed to crack the Top 10.
 At the time of its release, however, the LP got an unexpected rave from Rolling Stone, which enthused, "It's this album that Waylon goes after everybody (including your mother) and intends to bring everybody over to his side.
 It's all Dynamite stuff...Word is that if Waylon Jennings isn't already a country superstar, he soon will be."
 Thom Jurek of AllMusic praises Jennings' performances but disparages the production of Danny Davis: "The window dressing added by Davis waters down its impact and makes Jennings' job as a singer more difficult...
 Cedartown, Georgia feels just like what it is, a decent collection of songs and inspired performances marred by production nonsense.
 Indeed, a quick listen to the album and it becomes difficult to see why Davis worked with Jennings at all."